AndreasMadsen/daily-storage/README.md

 * `reader.destory()` is called
 * no more data exists.

-Very simple example in how read data using the [daily-protocol](https://github.com/AndreasMadsen/daily-protocol) module and a `storage.reader` object.
+Very simple example on how read data using the [daily-protocol](https://github.com/AndreasMadsen/daily-protocol) module and a `storage.reader` object.

 ```javascript